Thank you, transfer student, for your interest in Campuswide Honors! Our program admits transfer students in two ways:

 Instructions for Completing the Application for Transfer Students

-- The Campuswide Honors Program is an academic program.
-Before applying, please read the transfer student requirements and the description of the CHP curriculum and consider whether the CHP is a good fit for your academic plans.
+- Campuswide Honors is an academic program.
+Before applying, please read the transfer student requirements and the description of the honors curriculum and consider whether Campuswide Honors is a good fit for your academic plans.

 - Obtain the application form by visiting the Honors Office or download one from this website.

 - Answer each question thoroughly, preferably in a paragraph-length response.
-In question 1, the CHP core courses refer to those that are part of the CHP course requirements and not honors sequences in general or organic chemistry, the honors calculus courses, or those courses required by major-specific upper-division honors programs.
+In question 1, the honors core courses refer to those that are part of the Campuswide Honors course requirements and not honors sequences in general or organic chemistry, the honors calculus courses, or those courses required by major-specific upper-division honors programs.

-- Return your application to the CHP Office, either by hand or by mail.
+- Return your application to the Honors Office, either by hand or by mail.
 Applications are accepted throughout the year on a rolling, case-by-case basis.

 As you answer the questions on the application, keep in mind that we are looking for a demonstrated passion for learning, a willingness to explore and take risks, and academic excellence in a broad range of disciplines, not just in the area of your major.